edinburgh-napier/SET09102_portfolio/week11_project.md

 * Timeliness: 5 marks (one mark will be deducted for each day or partial day that the submission is late).
-* Description: 2 marks are awarded for the descriptive content.
-Please remember that this material will be useful to you in the end-of-module interview, so it is in your interests to make the content detailed and easy to follow.
+* Description: 1 mark is awarded for the descriptive content.
+You are guaranteed at least one question on this entry in the final interview assessment.
+Please do not skimp on the descriptive content.
-* Reflection: 3 marks are awarded for the quality of reflection.
+* Reflection: 4 marks are awarded for the quality of reflection.
 Again, you should think of this as preparation for the interview assessment.